metagenome-atlas/atlas/docs/usage/getting_started.rst

 Single machine execution
 ========================

-If you dont want to use the  :ref:`automatic scheduling <cluster>` you can use atlas on a single machine (local execution) with a lot of memory and threads ideally.
+If you don't want to use the  :ref:`automatic scheduling <cluster>` you can use atlas on a single machine (local execution) with a lot of memory and threads ideally.
 In this case I recommend you the following options.
 The same applies if you submit a single job to a cluster running atlas.

-Atlas detects how many CPUs and how much memory is available on your system and it will schedule as many jobs in paralell as possible.
+Atlas detects how many CPUs and how much memory is available on your system and it will schedule as many jobs in parallel as possible.
 If you have less resources available than specified in the config file, the jobs are downscaled.

 By default atlas will use all cpus and 95% of all the available memory.
-If you are not happy with that, or you need to specify an exact ammount of memory/ cpus you can use the comand line arguments ``--jobs`` and ``--max-mem`` to do so.
+If you are not happy with that, or you need to specify an exact amount of memory/ cpus you can use the command line arguments ``--jobs`` and ``--max-mem`` to do so.

 Cloud execution